Hong Kong lengthens quarantines for 16 countries

 Hong Kong will tighten entry restrictions for travelers arriving from the United States and 15 other countries beginning Friday, extending the quarantine period to 21 days.

-Previously, the 15 countries, which also include Malaysia, Thailand, France, and the Netherlands, were classified as medium-risk, with travelers able to serve only 7 days of quarantine if they were fully vaccinated and tested positive for antibodies before leaving for the city.
+Previously, the 15 countries, which also include Malaysia, Thailand, France, and the Netherlands, were classified as medium-risk, with travelers able to stay only seven days of quarantine if they were fully vaccinated and tested positive for antibodies prior to leaving for the city.

 Hong Kong has recorded a total of 12,037 coronavirus infections since the pandemic began, with 212 deaths.